Skip to contents

-Reshape a data frame from long form to wide form
+Reshapes a data frame from long form (one row per observation) to wide form (one row per subject), using a formula to specify the structure.

 longToWide(data, formula, sep = "_")